elastic/examples/Machine Learning/IT operations recipes/Service_Response_Change/README.md

 Apache Web Logs (containing HTTP response codes)

 ## Use Case Recipe
     For:                Apache web logs (filtered for error codes such as 400, 500)
     Model:              Count of log messages containing each value of HTTP response code
     Detect:             Hosts with unusually high counts of messages containing certain error codes Compared to:        Baseline model/history of message counts for that host Partition by:       host
     Exclude:            None
-    Prep time:      Run analysis over multiple days of data.
+    Duration:           Run analysis over multiple days of data.
 Two weeks or more will yield best results.
-    Blend:          Run this OPS use case by itself, or along with other OPS recipes Serve Results:  Unusual hosts may be experiencing an outage
+    Related recipes:    Run this OPS use case by itself, or along with other OPS recipes
+    Results:           Unusual hosts may be experiencing an outage

 ## Input Features and Candidate Influencers